microsoft/cpp_client_telemetry/README.md

 ## Acknowledgments

-* We appreciate our long-term strategic partnership with Microsoft Office, Microsoft OneDrive, Microsoft Edge (Anaheim), Microsoft Information Protection SDK and many other of our customers.
+We appreciate our long-term strategic partnership with Microsoft Office, Microsoft OneDrive, Microsoft Edge (Anaheim), Microsoft Information Protection SDK, Cortana, Speech Services SDK, OneNote and many other of our customers.